 To finish, a Le Mans style fuel filler cap can be found to the rear and this beautifully-built roadster now sits on 16” chrome wire wheels and new tyres.
 8bhp has been added to the power output by the fitting of big bore, stainless steel exhaust and stainless-steel fittings throughout.
 A superb example well put together and embodying much of the thinking behind the racing cars of yesteryear.

-Interested parties should know that this example has been converted from left to right hand drive.
+Interested parties should be advised that this is a September 1952 built Jaguar and has been converted from left to right hand drive.

 Previous lotLot 161 - 1996 Bentley Continental R